kathiewildgruber/BiodiversityDevelopmentFinance/README.md

 # BiodiversityDevelopmentFinance
 Supplementary code for Wildgruber et al. (2026): A multi-dimensional view to map biodiversity development finance globally.
-Currently under review in Nature Sustainability.
+Currently under review.

 # Setup
 Tu run the code, use Python 3.10 or higher.
 The code has been developed and tested on Python 3.12.